Abhishek-Poojary/Abhishek-Poojary/README.md

 ## 🌱 Personal Growth & Routine

-Beyond tech, I’m disciplined about fitness — practicing **handstand holds**, **frog to handstand progressions**, and a structured weekly workout routine.
+Beyond tech, I like to maintain a healthy routine — staying active with regular workouts, practicing handstands for fun, and spending time reading books.

 ## 📫 Connect With Me